naserr/tv/readme.md

-#It was very simple at first But by my new new idea and coding this project going to be a top project! :D
+#It was very simple at first But by my new new idea and coding this project going to be a Top project...
 ##Help me with your new idea...thank you!